The Five-Minute Budget Routine

 - Reconcile accounts: If I haven’t actually fired up my computer all week, this is when I open it up and reconcile (which means I match my budget to my bank account and make sure they match).
 Did I mention reconciliation is super important?

-- Match credit card balance: I visually match my Credit Card payment category in my budget and the account balance to make sure that I’m still a paid-in-full credit card user.
-This means I pretty much just use my credit card like a debit card and never carry a balance month to month (this is an underrated habit if you want to save money).
+- Match credit card balance: I visually match my Credit Card payment category in my budget and the account balance to make sure that I’m still a paid-in-full credit card user (YNAB's Underfunded Alert feature makes it easy to see if I'm on track!).
+Paying in full means I pretty much just use my credit card like a debit card and never carry a balance month to month—this is an underrated habit if you want to save money.

 - Clear out transactions: I look at all my accounts in my budget and sort by cleared—I investigate any uncleared transactions that are older than a few days.